anikapadin/TLocke/feedback.md

 ## Feb 9
 Problem 4 checks out, but there seems to be a undefined variable in your problem4a, make sure that you are clearing your workspace before running this program.
 The program may be running because some other variable `names` was left behind by `problem4.m`.
 The graphs from the climate program are looking good.
 Just some advice, though, `textscan` is a very micromanaging-y way of importing files - there are easier ways that don't resort to "hard coding" (such as in line 8 of `climate.m`, you needed to know how many lines were in the file, but what if I wanted the same file to process more of the same data? your program would fail).

+## Feb 17
+It looks like you updated problem 2 this week, specifically with the units.
+Right now, I can't get your program to work, I think you're trying to do too much with the string you take in a `T`.
+I would take a long look at what `T` is, what datatype?
+And proceed from there.